Stoff81/portfolio-tax/SPEC.md

 - Bar charts for tax comparison
 - Transaction timeline visualization
 - Asset price charts
+- Y-axis scaling: For large numbers, scale by 1/1000 (show in thousands) without decimals
+- Portfolio value graph shows monthly data points even when there are no trades (for buy and hold scenarios)

 ## Future Enhancements (Out of Scope for MVP)
 - Custom transaction input